We are pleased to be working in partnership with the following schools (use the dropdown menu to be taken to their biography):

 We welcome any schools that would like to find out more about our approach!

-We have used GL tests for a number of years and buy into the complete digital package.
+We have used GL Assessment for a number of years and buy into the Complete Digital Solution.
 It is a crucial accountability measure for sharing attainment and progress of year groups with stakeholders such as children, parents, trustees and Ofsted.
-As a middle school we are judged on KS1-KS2 data (Y2 to Y6 progress), even though we actually have children from Y5 to Y8 so we use GL to keep an accurate measure for entry to exit data and the progress children make over the four years that they are with us.
-The assessments we use the most are the PTE, PTM and PTS and NGR.
-The first schools and high school also use GL tests.
+As a middle school we are judged on KS1-KS2 data (Y2 to Y6 progress), even though we actually have children from Y5 to Y8, so we use GL to keep an accurate measure for entry to exit data and the progress children make over the four years that they are with us.
+The assessments we use the most are the PTE, PTM and PTS and NGRT.
+The first schools and high school also use GL Assessment.

-We have been using GL Assessments in school for many years and the assessments form a key part of our pupil progress and tracking systems.
+We have been using GL Assessment in school for many years and the assessments form a key part of our pupil progress and tracking systems.

 Our school is about our pupils and the experiences they have, which prepares them for their future lives in modern Britain and the world they live in.
 Education and live-long learning is our passion, as educators we want to bring that joy to them.